 Are you looking for a love story that will make you laugh?
 There’s a book for that.
 Many, in fact.
 Romances comes in all kinds of emotional flavors—from light-hearted to angsty to downright dark—and sometimes you’re just in the mood for the kind of book that will draw stares on the subway because you can’t help but laugh out loud.

 Game of Hearts

 Cathy Yardley’s Fandom Hearts series is perfect romantic comedy: breezy, geeky, hilarious, and fun.
 In this fourth one in the series, Kyla is trying to build her cosplay business, but she’s also responsible for an auto shop.
-When she asks her older brother’s biker friend Jericho to lend a hand, he comes home for the first time in years … and finds himself seriously tempted by his buddy’s sister.
+When she asks her older brother’s hot biker friend Jericho to lend a hand, he comes home for the first time in years … and finds himself seriously tempted by his buddy’s sister.

 Nothing warms a romantic book nerd’s heart like a librarian love story.
 Olivia Dade’s Lovestruck Librarians series features our favorite people getting the ends they so richly deserve.
 Here we have quiet, rule-following Mary falling for Miles, an actor with anxiety from a painful past.

 The Wedding Date

 One of the most buzzed-about romances of 2018, Jasmine Guillory’s debut is the fake date story you need in your life.
 When Alexa gets stuck in an elevator with Drew, whose ex is about to get married, she somehow agrees to be his date—and winds up having a blast.

 If you love the humor that arises from big, noisy, meddling families, you’ll have so much fun with the recently published Great Bones.
 Rachel is a greeting card writer.
 Julia runs an online dating service.
 Both shouldn’t be single, right?